GICSAFePhD/RailML/Layouts/Example_6/Readme.md

 *Figure 8.
 Configuring RNA to obtain signals for line borders(L), buffer stops(T) and rail joints (J).*

-The algorithm does not assign signalling at the beginning and end of each track because this network does not have rail joints as shown in Figure 9.
+The algorithm assignes signals *J13 to J20* at the beginning and end of each track to indicate near rail joints as shown in Figure 9.

 ![Figure 9](Figure2.png "Figure 9")